 (i.e. 1 May 2011).

-SMW applies to employees with disabilities and able-bodied employees alike.
-Therefore, employees with disabilities are also entitled to wages at not lower than the SMW rate.
-In order to strike a balance between providing wage protection to employees with disabilities and safeguarding their employment opportunities, a special arrangement is provided under the Minimum Wage Ordinance so that employees with disabilities whose productivity may be impaired by their disabilities have the right to choose to undergo a productivity assessment to determine whether they should be remunerated at not lower than the SMW level or at a rate commensurate with their productivity.
-The right to invoke assessment is entirely vested in the employees with disabilities.
+SMW applies to all employees including employees with disabilities.
+Therefore, employees with disabilities are also entitled to receive wages not lower than the SMW.
+Considering that some employees with disabilities may encounter difficulties in employment, a special arrangement is provided under the Minimum Wage Ordinance so that employees with disabilities whose productivity may be impaired by their disabilities are given the right to choose to undergo a productivity assessment to determine whether they should be paid not lower than the SMW level or at a rate based on their assessed productivity.
+The right to invoke assessment is solely vested in employees with disabilities.

 Please click here for details of productivity assessment for employees with disabilities or refer to the reference materials published by the Labour Department.